fangpenlin/realpython-guest-blog-bugbuzz/README.md

 # The future

 As a prototype, Bugbuzz can only do very basic things now, yet it shows a very promising start.
 Hopefully, I can grow it as my pet project graduately when I have time.
-Feel free to know me know if you have any throught about it.
+Feel free to let me know if you have any throught about it.
 In the future, it can be way more powerful but yet very handy to use. 😎